smitmartijn/laravel-schedule-monitor-app/README.md

 ## Security

-If you discover any security issues, please email your.email@example.com instead of using the issue tracker.
+If you discover any security issues, please use the issue tracker.

 ## License